 It could happen in a matter of minutes.
 Step in a shop to grab a takeaway and by the time the coffee's all packed up, your bicycle's gone.

 The Yerka Project is all about preventing bike theft in a novel endeavour that doesn't involve making a new, unbreakable bicycle lock.
 Instead it makes the bicycle its own lock.
-So if a thief breaks the lock, he will end up breaking the bicycle too, leaving thieves with nothing but a broken bicycle for their efforts.
+So if a thief breaks the lock, he will end up damaging the bicycle too, leaving thieves with nothing but a broken bicycle for their efforts.
 Unless the latter was their objective in the first place.

 Now we just need a flying bicycle